decorde18/hsAppv2/What's Next.md

 - remove gkRoster and altRoster from playerSeasons table in SB
 - combine usePeople functions into 1, same with players
 - create helper functions for all Date events (send to google calendar, with time, without time, etc)
-- in CreateGameForm/CreateEventForm, I use StyledSelect instead of my Select Component because I need to pass the arguments into the options but because I have default values, I created it differently.
-Can I recreate the StyledSelects with new options?
 - create file upload page for team pics, player pics, etc - see https://www.youtube.com/watch?v=HvOvdD2nX1k
 - useMutation in create playerForm does not run on create parents because of iterations.
 If you can understand the useMutation hook later on as a developer, fix it